-- 57c The preferred option generated a set of linked policies and projects.
-These policies and plans were considered by the Land Transport Committee.
-Following some amendments which were consistent with the preferred package, the Committee prepared a Draft Strategy which was sent out to the wider community for the statutory public consultation process. - 57d The policies represent the most desirable means of responding to the identified needs and outcomes for land transport in the Region.
+The preferred option generated a set of linked policies and projects which were considered by the Land Transport Committee.
+Following some amendments which were consistent with the preferred package, the Committee prepared a Draft Strategy which was sent out to the wider community for the statutory public consultation process.

+The policies represent the most desirable means of responding to the identified needs and outcomes for land transport in the Region.
 The package of projects is the best means, at this time, of achieving these objectives and policies.